P0w3rChi3f/CTE-2103/CTE-2103-Week5.md

 `multicommand cl "wevtutil qe Securithy /rd:true /f:text /q\"Event[System[(EventID=4624)]]""`

 1. Log in to the jump point to identify and remove any log entries relating specifically to SSH connections the attack machine makes.
+`ssh root@<cenOS IP>`
 2. Before opening any log files, run the file command against the log file to determine if it is ASCII text and therefore human readable.
+`script exercise1.txt`
 3. Log in to the Kali machine and SSH into the jump point machine.
+`cd /var/log`
 4. Execute the command that will record the information resulting from the session created from the attack machine to the jump point.
+`file * or from another directory file /var/log/*`
 5. Once you are connected to the jump point, switch to the directory that holds most of the logging information for the jump point.
+`in /var/log/secure look for entries related to:` `sshd accepted password`
+`sshd pam_unix(sshd:session): session opened`
+`sshd pam_unix(sshd:session): session closed`
+`in /var/log/messages check for instances of a hostname that matches the attack machine's IP address !Use grep to do so`
 6. Identify all human readable logs in the current directory especially those that might contain SSH session entries.
+`sudo cat /var/log/secure | grep -v root > /var/log/secure`
+`sed '/sshd/d secure > /root/secure then`
 7. Run the commands that allow you to view SSH session related information in logs, whether they are in human or non-human readable format.
+'touch -t yyyymmddhhmm'
 8. Run the commands that will clean the relevant log files.
+`modify the time to a zer-byte file`
 9. Run the command that changes the time on the cleaned logs to match the last remaining entry.
+`it is important for a hacker to know how to blend in`
 10. What should you do if all of the logs entries need to be cleaned?
 Select one or more:
-a.
-Delete the entries
+`a.
+Delete the entries`
-b.
-Modify the time to a zero byte file
+`b.
+Modify the time to a zero byte file`
 c.
 Modify the time to match any other file in the folder
 d.
 Comment out the entries
 11. Explain why an attacker should adjust the time on a log that has been changed and discuss why an investigator should review logs for mismatching times.